 Admissions Process & Schedule

 Immaculate Heart of Mary Catholic School strives to meet the needs of all students and families.
-Therefore, Immaculate Heart of Mary plans to provide an in-person and a remote option for students to safely return for the 2020-2021 school year.
-In order to provide resources for all students enrolled as of August 19, 2020, we are requiring families to commit to a full school year of tuition even if you withdraw before the end of the current school year.
+Therefore, Immaculate Heart of Mary plans to provide in-person learning for the 2021-2022 school year.

 Immaculate Heart of Mary Catholic School Admissions Policy: